MEEP-projects/HGT_pipeline/README.md

 ***Dating HGT inserts***

 Inferring whether the filtered putative HGT inserts are ancestral, and inferring a minimum age of the HGT insertion event.
+*Note: For some species, multiple genomes per species were analysed to investigate whether this impacted the results.
+However, for this aging analysis only one genome per species was analysed (the genome comprising the highest number of charactersied inserts).*

 *Scripts:*
 `3.1.extracting-inserts.sh`